Open Source · C++20 · GPL v3

 An architecture that stays maintainable.

-naTE isn't just a terminal — it's a deliberate exercise in clean architecture for desktop software.
+naTE is a deliberate exercise in clean architecture for desktop software.
 The boundaries between domain logic and UI are explicit and enforceable.

 The application uses ports-and-adapters (hexagonal) architecture.
 The headless core — terminal parsing (src/parser/), document model (src/document/), session management (src/session/), and transport backends (src/transport/) — has zero dependencies on the wxWidgets presentation layer.
 The UI is one implementation of the presentation layer and is, in principle, swappable.